rse-ops/landscape/_includes/paper/comparison.md

 direct comparison to DevOps.
 On a high level, RSE-ops has a stronger association with HPC, while DevOps has a stronger association with the cloud, but the lines are blurry.
-While early efforts of some of these clouds attempted to re-brand HPC [@google-hpc], progress has been made to the point that the gap between cloud and HPC is narrowing, and HPC centers are able to take advantage of cloud technologies, and vice versa.
+While early efforts of some of these clouds attempted to re-brand HPC {% cite google-hpc %}, progress has been made to the point that the gap between cloud and HPC is narrowing, and HPC centers are able to take advantage of cloud technologies, and vice versa.
 There are still subtle differences, and ideally there could be